mhmatthewhugley/Google-Compute-Engine-Docker-Compose-Setup/README.md

 sudo docker logs tailscaled
 Look for "serving on http://".
+If the ip is not connected anymore you can try making a new one by running: sudo docker exec -it tailscaled sh tailscale up

 I manually add to a adlist and then only apply this to certain groups with certain devices(Depending on setup you might need it to apply to all devices.):
 ```